 Diagram showing how the Passive Mission Module's hook is attached.
 An arrow indicates that the hook has a clip that fits onto a bar inside the module itself.

-To attach the hook to the Passive Hook Module, align the hook’s clip with the bar inside the module and press gently until it snaps on.
+To attach the hook to the Passive Module, align the hook’s clip with the bar inside the module and press gently until it snaps on.
+Pull on the hook to detach it from the module.

 Attaching a Module to the Drone

-To attach a module, first align the arrow on the module with the arrow on the drone's module port so that they face each other.
+To attach a module, first align the arrow on the top of the module with the arrow on the drone's module port so that they face each other.
 Next, push the module down into the port as shown in this animation.

 Removing a Module